ericbuess/porkbun-domains-data-extractor/README.md

 6. The script will display progress and status updates in the console.

-7. If `COPY_DIR` has a value in `config.py`, once the extraction process is complete, generated files such as domains.json, domains_array.json, domains_jsonld.json, and tlds.txt will be copied to the directory you chose in the config file and the script will terminate.
+7. If `COPY_DIR` has a value in `config.py`, once the extraction process is complete, generated files such as domains.json, domains_array.json, and domains_jsonld.json will be copied to the directory you chose in the config file and the script will terminate.

 ## Troubleshooting